Coronary artery bypass surgery

-For general anesthesia, a breathing tube is inserted through your mouth.
-This tube attaches to a ventilator, which breathes for you during and immediately after the surgery.
+- Breathing machine.
+A care provider inserts a breathing tube into your mouth.
+This tube attaches to a breathing machine called a ventilator.
+The machine breathes for you during and immediately after the surgery.

-Most coronary bypass surgeries are done through a long incision in the chest while a heart-lung machine keeps blood and oxygen flowing through your body.
-This is called on-pump coronary bypass surgery.
+- Heart-lung machine.
+During surgery, a heart-lung machine keeps blood and oxygen flowing through your body.
+This is called on-pump coronary bypass.

-The surgeon cuts down the center of the chest, along the breastbone.
-He or she then spreads open the rib cage to expose the heart.
-After the chest is opened, the heart is temporarily stopped with medication and a heart-lung machine takes over to circulate blood to the body.
+A surgeon typically makes a long cut down the center of the chest along the breastbone.
+The surgeon spreads open the rib cage to show the heart.
+After the chest is opened, the heart is temporarily stopped with medicine.
+The heart-lung machine is turned on.

 - Off-pump or beating-heart surgery.
-This procedure allows surgery to be done on the beating heart using special equipment to stabilize the area of the heart the surgeon is working on.
-This type of surgery is challenging because the heart is still moving.
+Sometimes a heart-lung machine is not used during coronary artery bypass surgery.
+Instead the surgery is done on the beating heart.
+Special equipment stabilizes the specific area of the heart being operated on.
+This type of surgery can be challenging because the rest of the heart is still moving.
 It's not an option for everyone.

 - Minimally invasive surgery.
-A surgeon performs coronary bypass through small incisions in the chest, often with the use of robotics and video imaging that help the surgeon operate in a small area.
-Variations of minimally invasive surgery might be called port-access or keyhole surgery.
+A heart surgeon does the surgery through small incisions in the chest.
+Robotics and video imaging help the surgeon operate through the smaller areas.
+Minimally invasive heart surgery might be called port-access or keyhole surgery.

-After completing the graft, the surgeon will restore your heartbeat, disconnect you from the heart-lung machine and use wire to close your chest bone.
-The wire will remain in your body after the bone heals.
+After the surgery is done, the health care providers restore your heartbeat in the operating room and stop the heart-lung machine.
+The surgeon uses wire to close the chest bone.
+The wire stays in your body after the bone heals.

 After the procedure